When can I expect to receive my order?

 Same question… but about polymer clay?

 Polymer clay is a moldable, sculptable type of vinyl that cures to a permanently hardened state with heat.
 Calling it "clay" is actually a bit of a misnomer, since it is in no way related to kiln-fired ceramic clay.
-Polymer clay is one of the coolest, most underrated, and most versatile art mediums out there, in our humble opinion.
-It is extremely lightweight and bends before breaking, making it an ideal medium for many types and styles of jewelry.
+Polymer clay is one of the coolest, most underrated, and most versatile art mediums out there — It is extremely lightweight and bends before breaking, making it an ideal medium for many types and styles of jewelry.

 Polymer clay is technically a type of plastic (polyvinyl chloride), so therefore not environmentally sustainable.
 However, environmental sustainability is not the only kind of sustainability that matters, and we believe that our business practices help to offset the impact of a polymer-based material.
 We use relatively small quantities, making only what we can reasonably sell in very small batches, each piece of jewelry is handmade from scratch from start to finish, scraps and offcuts are always re-used, the maker is paid a fair living wage, and we support other local, U.S. based suppliers and sources for the production of our jewelry.
 That's human sustainability!